GavinHuttley/tib/source/version_control/index.rst

 .. sectionauthor:: Gavin Huttley

 "Version control" refers to software tools that are designed to efficiently keep track of changes to your plain text files.
 As the phrase implies, the support relates to recording different versions of files.
-Here, the word version is not limited to a release version.
+Here, the word version is not limited to a release version [#]_.

+.. [#] For example, the *version* of your operating system is a release version.

 While used predominantly for programming [#]_, they can be applied to any application that uses plain text files [#]_.
 Familiarity with version control is thus crucial for bioinformaticians.
-Here's just a short list of what they can be used for:
+Here's just a short list of some advantages from using it:

 - makes it easier to experiment with different solutions to a problem
 - makes it easier to collaborate with other people